Deepesh2023/odin-recipes/README.md

 A small project to practice my HTML skills.
 In this we will be creating a small recipe website to demonstrate this.

 There are 3 recipes in total with images.

+Just learnt css and putting it to the test